The Tale of the Magi

 “I am feeling generous, so I will overlook the flattery,” I teased.
 “I long to see snow at Rowan Heights.”

-We were walking through the shrubbery, where red and white roses nestled pristine among the dry leaves and twigs.
+We were walking through the shrubbery, where pink and white roses nestled pristine among the dry leaves and twigs.
 I reached out a hand absentmindedly to brush the blossoms, and then stopped abruptly.

 “Grace, are you alright?”